Pinyin: Cōng Shì Tāng

 In Chinese Medicine health conditions are thought to arise due to "disharmonies" in the body as a system.
 These disharmonies are called "patterns" and the very purpose of herbal formulas is to fight them in order to restore the body's harmony.

+In this case Cong Chi Tang is used by TCM practitioners to fight patterns like Wind-Cold or Wind-Heat.
 From a Western Medicine standpoint, such patterns can give rise to a range of conditions such as upper respiratory tract infections, common cold or influenza for instance.

 On this page, after a detailed description of each of the two ingredients in Cong Chi Tang, we review the patterns and conditions that Cong Chi Tang helps treat.